 Want to teach English online with a top international company?
-Not sure how to get started?
-ITA alumna, Abigail Jacobs, shares with us the application and interview process for teaching English online with DaDa, a world leader in international online education.
-Here she shares her personal tips and advice for getting hired, as well as information on the visa that allows her to live and teach English online from Da Nang, Vietnam.
+ITA alumna Abigail Jacobs shares with us her experience on how to apply to teach English online with DaDa, a world leader in international online education.
+Tips and advice for getting hired, information on the visa that allows her to live and teach English online from Da Nang, Vietnam - she shares it all!

 Vietnam offers a variety of visa options for US citizens.
 When I first visited Vietnam, I did so on a 3-month tourist visa and I was not working.
 When I returned, I did so on a 12-month business visa.
 This visa allows me to stay in the country for 12 months without having to do any “border runs”.
 There are different lengths of tourist and business visas available, some may require border runs.